microsoft/USBuildingFootprints/README.md

 #### Method description
 We developed a method that approximates the prediction pixels into polygons making decisions based on the whole prediction feature space.
 This is very different from standard approaches, e.g. Douglas-Pecker algorithm, which are greedy in nature.
 The method tries to impose some of a priory building properties, which are, at the moment, manually defined and automatically tuned.
 Some of these a priory properties are:
-1. The building edge must be of at least some length, both relative and absolute, e.g. 3m
+1. The building edge must be of at least some length, both relative and absolute, e.g. 3 meters
 2. Consecutive edge angles are likely to be 90 degrees
 3. Consecutive angles cannot be very sharp, smaller by some auto-tuned threshold, e.g. 30 degrees
 4. Building angles likely have very few dominant angles, meaning all building edges are forming angle of (dominant angle +- n*pi/2)